 Elsie Johnson was a domestic science teacher, domestic science consultant, cookery book author and a driving force in domestic science teaching.

 Elsie Johnson was born in Kalmar in 1894.
 Her parents were Efraim Månsson and Matilda, née Olsson, listed in the church register as traders.
 In Kalmar, Elsie Johnson attended the town’s school for girls: Elementarskolan för flickor.
-Instead of the final class, she took two advanced courses in household economy in Vinslöv and Kalmar respectively, and then worked in various families from 1912.
-Elsie Johnson continued her education in Gothenburg and qualified at the Gothenburg domestic science college in 1916, after training for the three terms of which the course had consisted since 1909.
+Instead of the final class, she took two advanced courses in home economics in Vinslöv and Kalmar respectively, and then worked in various families from 1912.
+Elsie Johnson continued her education in Gothenburg and qualified at the Gothenburg domestic science teachers' training college in 1916, after training for the three terms of which the course had consisted since 1909.

 After shorter employment in Kalmar, Elsie Johnson was employed as one of four home consultants in Gothenburg in 1917.
 After the great bread revolt in the spring of 1917, it was vital to reach out to housewives through repeated home visits with advice, cookery, tips on wartime butter and rye coffee, and encouragement.
 The consultants also gave demonstration courses and gathered recipes for the winter and spring of 1918.
 The greatest social contribution made by Elsie Johnson and the others during 1918 was however when the Spanish flu ravaged Gothenburg.
 Then the home consultants’ help to the sick families often lasted from seven in the morning until nine at night.
 Elsie Johnson resigned from her post in 1921 to start working as a domestic science teacher at the Gothenburg higher elementary schools.
 In 1928, she was appointed as domestic science consultant to the Gothenburg general elementary school board, a post she held until her retirement in 1958.

-During her long service as domestic science consultant, she succeeded in gaining a response from the Gothenburg collegiate of head teachers and the school board, both of them dominated by men, for making improvements to the subject for the sake of the pupils.
+During her long service as domestic science consultant, she succeeded in gaining a response from the Gothenburg collegiate of head teachers and the school board, both of them dominated by men, for carrying through improvements for the sake of both the subject and the pupils.
 Thus backward children were for example taught domestic science on the suggestion of the health committee.
 Also, so-called health classes and open-air schools were started in 1928 for delicate children to improve their health so they could cope with their school work.
 Elsie Johnson also sat on the board of the children’s school dinners and holiday camp organisation (Föreningen barnbespisningar och skollovskolonier) in Gothenburg from 1931.
 Plans to feed the children who were worst off had existed among Gothenburg women since the 1880s.
 By 1941, the work had proceeded so far that a third of the pupils were being fed, and the school board Allmänna folkskolestyrelsen took over the responsibility after that.

 The cookery book Kokbok från Göteborgs skolkök.
-Jämte hemmets ekonomi, närings- och födoämneslära by Alma Peterson, Erika Cavallin and Ellen Wadell, had been used in school domestic science lessons since 1913.
-After 1939, this was changed by Kate Carpenter, and Elsie Johnson and the chemist Iwan Bolin joined her on this project.
-The changes in the book were in tune with other developments in the subject of domestic science, with an increase in theoretical education, not least nutrition, at the cost of the practical side including recipes.
+Jämte hemmets ekonomi, närings- och födoämneslära ("Cookery-book from Gothenburg's school kitchens.
+Including home economy, nutrition, and dietetics") by Alma Peterson, Erika Cavallin and Ellen Wadell, had been used in school domestic science lessons since 1913.
+After 1939, it passed to Kate Carpenter, and Elsie Johnson and the chemist Iwan Bolin joined her.
+Changes in the book were in tune with other developments in the subject of domestic science, with an increase in theoretical education, not least nutrition, at the cost of the practical side including recipes.
 The name was changed to fit the contents: Födan – hemmet – ekonomin.
-Kokbok för skola och hem.
+Kokbok för skola och hem ("Food - home - economy.
+Cookery-book for schools and homes").
 The book was so much liked as a textbook that it appeared in a further 14 editions up until 1964.

 Elsie Johnson remained unmarried, living with her mother who had been widowed early on.